 After Santa Anna's army attacked the fort for a whole day, Travis wrote another letter on February 24, 1836, to ask for help.
-In the letter, Travis said that his men were surrounded by Santa Anna's army.
-They had been under attack for 24 hours.
-He said that the enemy wanted them to surrender and they needed help quickly.
-In his letter, Travis also said that the enemy's army was getting bigger every day.
-He explained that if no help came, they would fight as long as they could and they would never give up.
+In this letter, Travis explained that they were surrounded by Santa Anna's army.
+He said they had been under attack for 24 hours and the enemy wanted them to surrender.
+Travis said they would not surrender but they needed help.
+In this letter, he explained that if no one came to help, his troops would fight as long as they could and would not give up.